mastercomfig/mastercomfig/docs/customization/modules.md

 ### Lighting Ex

-Control extended lighting commands which cause a material system reload.
+Controls extended lighting commands which cause a material system reload.
 Be careful setting them to anything other than high, as it can reduce performance on modern PCs.

-Default setting: **`lighting_ex=high`** (all presets, except Medium Low, Low and Very Low).
+Default setting: based on which preset you are currently using.

 * **`lighting_ex=low`**: Phong off.
 * **`lighting_ex=high`**: Phong on.